jeske/DuravoMod/DOCS/Terraria-Survival-Mod-SPEC.md

 # Terraria Survival Overhaul Mod

-A tModLoader mod to remove exploits that trivialize exploration and combat.
+A tModLoader mod to slow the game pace and expand the depth by removing exploits that make interacting with enemies optional.

 ---

 ## Core Philosophy

 Terraria presents platformer-combat aesthetics but gives players tools that make engagement optional.
 This mod surgically removes the worst offenders while preserving legitimate building and crafting QoL.

+Currently a "Moon Lord" speedrun can be done in 50-70 minutes by an expert.
+WHen we are done, the minimum viable time for this should be closer to 10-20 hours, with a typical ru

+NOTE: Reddit thread at: https://www.reddit.com/r/Terraria/comments/1p6n7jd/interest_in_survival_overhaul_mod/

 ---